symfony/symfony-docs/contributing/documentation/overview.rst

 Your Next Documentation Contributions
 -------------------------------------

-Your first contribution took some time because you had to fork the repository, learn how to write documentation, comply with the pull requests standards, etc.
+Check you out!
+You've made your first contribution to the Symfony documentation!
-Now that you've completed your first contribution to the Symfony documentation, you are probably comfortable with all the Git-magic involved in the process.
+Somebody throw a party!
+Your first contribution took a little extra time because you needed to learn a few standards and setup your computer.
+But from now on, your contributions will be much easier to complete.

-That's why your next contributions would be much faster.
-Here you can find the complete steps to contribute to the Symfony documentation, which you can use as a **checklist**:
+Here is a **checklist** of steps that will guide you through your next contribution to the Symfony docs:

 .. code-block:: bash